patcharaponmai/Data_WOW_DE/README.md

 ```bash
 docker-compose up airflow-init
 ```
-After execute command above you will get as following figure.
+When the execute command done you will get as following figure.

 <img width="915" alt="Screen Shot 2566-09-16 at 15 20 38" src="https://github.com/patcharaponmai/Data_wow_DE/assets/140698887/1013f4e2-181b-4799-820a-66feecf6d742">

+After completing this process, you will have a default account with the username `airflow` and password `airflow` to log in via the Apache Airflow UI.

 ## Start service